adamB6/stock_trend_pred/README.md

-# Stock Market Trend Predicter using logistic regression
+# Stock Market Predicter using SVM